Decentralized Identity Verification

 1. Add verified Status:

-Modify the Identity in proto/identity/identity/identity.proto
+Modify the Identity in proto/identity/identity/v1/identity.proto:

 message Identity {